bhisaac/5eFP/5eFP-SRD.md

 A foothold is a concentrated local event related to the conflict detailed in your setting handbook (see _Setting Handbook_ below).
 PCs must find and resolve three footholds to finish exploring an obscured world map tile.

 A foothold is a region on the world map containing an encounter that challenges the PCs somehow.
-The GM draws or rolls for a story element from the direction the PCs are exploring, continuing to draw and roll story elements until revealing a story element that is an encounter.
+The GM draws or rolls for a story element from the direction the PCs are exploring, continuing to draw and roll story elements until revealing an encounter.
 PCs choose and add one story element to the encounter from those revealed, discarding any remaining story elements.
 If the PCs encounter a foothold while exploring a hybrid tile, they keep two story elements (one from each adjacent direction) instead of picking only one story element.

 ### Headquarters (HQ)